-Psychiatric illness and intellectual handicap were not officially acknowledged to be different conditions until 1911.
+Psychiatric illness and intellectual disabilities were not officially acknowledged to be different conditions until 1911.
 From the 1860s affected people were often ‘put away’ permanently in asylums, which were deliberately built in remote areas.
 In the early 1900s, when the pseudo-science of eugenics became fashionable, the belief that intellectual disability was hereditary was common.
-It became government policy to segregate the intellectually handicapped, to prevent them from having children and to control disruptive behaviour.
+It became government policy to segregate those defined as "intellectually handicapped", to prevent them from having children and to control disruptive behaviour.

 Far from home